Do patients have to pay for clinical trials?

 Do I have to pay to participate in a clinical trial?

-Patients generally do not have to pay out-of-pocket costs to be part of a trial.
-Every trial is different, but the clinical trial sponsor usually pays for all research-related costs and any special testing.
-However, the patient or their insurance company may be asked to pay for any routine tests, treatments, or procedures that would be required as part of their standard treatment plan.
+Every study is different, but clinical trial participants usually do not have to pay out-of-pocket costs to participate.
+Generally, the clinical trial sponsor will cover all research-related costs and any special testing or procedures that are required for participation.
+However, participants and/or their insurance companies may still be responsible for covering the costs of any routine tests, treatments, or procedures that would be required as part of their standard treatment plan.

 Travel costs and other expenses.
-Patients may also spend money getting to the research site and paying for meals.
-The sponsor may offer reimbursement for travel and meals.
+When traveling for clinical trials, patients may have to spend money to get to the research site and pay for meals away from home.
+In some cases, the sponsor may offer reimbursement for these line items or offer transportation services directly.

 What about paid clinical trials?